Reebok Nano

-The Reebok Nano was the first official athletic shoe specifically designed for CrossFit.
-The first generation of the shoe was released in 2011.
+Reebok Nano is an athletic shoe that is the first specifically designed for CrossFit.
+The first generation was released in 2011.

-Product history

-Reebok Nano
+History

-Reebok became the Official provider of licensed CrossFit footwear and apparel in 2011.
-During that year, Reebok released the first Reebok Nano.
+In 2011, Reebok became the official provider of licensed CrossFit footwear and apparel, and released the first Reebok Nano.
 The shoe was designed to be used for high-impact movements, weightlifting, and short-distance running.
-The shoe's design includes a space toe box.
+The shoe's design includes a spacious toe box.

-Reebok Nano 2.0

-The following year, the Nano 2.0 was released.
+The following year, Nano 2.0 was released.
 Men's Fitness included the shoe on its list of "Workout Gear for CrossFit: 15 New Products to Improve Your Daily Workout."
 The shoe has a wider toe box than the first generation to allow an athlete's foot to play more naturally and maximize stability.

-Reebok Nano 3.0

 Nano 3.0 was introduced in 2013.
 The shoe provides forefoot cushioning and heel stabilization with its dual-density platform.
 The shoe has a protective layer in its midsole to prevent fraying caused by rope climbs and features a wide toe box and midsole to provide stability during lifts.
-The Nano 3.0 also introduced the Dura-Cage construction for additional protection and lightweight support.
+The Nano 3.0 introduced "Dura-Cage" construction for additional protection and lightweight support.

-Reebok Nano 4.0

 The fourth generation of the shoe was introduced during the 2014 CrossFit Games.
-The front of the shoe has a dura-cage protection layer and enhanced toe-wrap for durability.
+The front of the shoe has a protection layer and enhanced toe-wrap for durability.
 It also features a rigid sole that provides more grip and stability than previous Nano models.

-Reebok Nano 5.0

-The fifth generation of the shoe is wrapped in Kevlar.